freshsystems/wp-permission-manager/readme.md

 composer require freshsystems/wp-permission-manager:^3
 ```

-If you're not [using Composer with WordPress](https://roots.io/bedrock-vs-regular-wordpress-install/), you can also download the ZIP archive from the releases page and upload/install the plugin manually.
+If you're not [using Composer with WordPress](https://roots.io/bedrock-vs-regular-wordpress-install/), you can alternatively download the ZIP archive from the releases page and upload/install the plugin manually.
 The plugin will installable through the official WordPress Plugin Directory after significant refactoring in `v4.0.0`.

 ## Roadmap